chocolatey-community/chocolatey-packages/automatic/firefox/README.md

 ## Features
-- **Freedom is fast:** Go anywhere you want on the Web â€” with a quickness.
+- **Freedom is fast:** Go anywhere you want on the Web with a quickness.
 - **Freedom is personal:** Enjoy the most built-in privacy tools of any browser.
 - **Freedom is yours:** people, not profit.